MoF-Dev/learningpython/Lessons/lesson2/README.md

 Hello World
 ```

-Congratulations on writing your first python program 🏆😂
+Congratulations on writing your first program!

+The print command does as it says and prints text to the screen.
+In hello.py, you wrote a line of code that executes the print command, specifying that you wanted to output "Hello World".

 ---